zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 **Notes:**

 * This documentation is valid for versions of the Api ML starting with the `ZoweApimlVersion 1.3.0`.
-We recommend that you check the [Artifactory](https://zowe.jfrog.io/zowe/libs-release/org/zowe/apiml/sdk/onboarding-enabler-java/) for latest stable versions.
+We recommend that you check the [Zowe Artifactory](https://zowe.jfrog.io/zowe/libs-release/org/zowe/apiml/sdk/onboarding-enabler-java/) for latest stable versions.

 * Following this guide enables REST services to be deployed on a z/OS environment.
 Deployment to a z/OS environment, however, is not required.
 As such, you can first develop on a local machine before you deploy on z/OS.